-Customary exchange means the non-market exchange of marine resources between fishermen and community residents for goods, and/or services for cultural, social, or religious reasons.
+Customary exchange means the non-market exchange of marine resources between fishermen and community residents, including family and friends of community residents for goods, and/or services for cultural, social, or religious reasons.
 Customary exchange may include cost recovery through monetary reimbursements and other means for actual trip expenses, including but not limited to ice, bait, fuel, or food, that may be necessary to participate in fisheries in the western Pacific.